jchene/42-snow-crash/level01/README.md

 # level01

-- In level00, we found a suspicious line inside `/etc/passwd`:
+- In level00, we found a password inside `/etc/passwd`:
     >`flag01:42hDRfypTqqnw:3001:3001::/home/flag/flag01:/bin/bash`

 - This `42hDRfypTqqnw` was clearly a hashed password for the user flag01, we need to break it